 - The airflow near the ground creates a turbulent flow that produces high vibrations of the blades.

-It is positioned at the edge of the roof of a building and utilizes the airflow along the side of a building.
+We find it at the edge of a building roof and utilizes the airflow along the building’s side.
 The air flows upwards to hug the building wall and enters the front of the duct.
 The diameter of the blade is around 600 mm.
 This turbine has these advantages and disadvantages:

 - It makes use of the unused roof space in cities.